tektutor/openshift-tekton-march-2022/Day1/README.md

     Run 'oc status' to view your app.
     </pre>

-## Checking the status of the application deployment
+## ⛹️ Lab - Checking the status of the application deployment
 ```
 oc logs -f buildconfig/rails-postgresql-example
 ```